-Our engineers reviewed, examined and tested a couple of approaches and models that could solve kitchen object recognition problem.
+Our engineers reviewed, examined and tested a couple of approaches and models that could solve the kitchen object recognition problem.
 The previous results are shared in the blog article Image Recognition Experiment: Finding Furniture & Appliances in Kitchen Photos.
-However, it was more of a research (academic approach) to find out the possible opportunities and different methods of resolving the task.
+However, it was more of research (academic approach) to find out the possible opportunities and different methods of resolving the task.
 Now we believe that the project can be implemented on the commercial level.
-We have thoroughly researched and analyzed the application of VGG, convolutional neural network model proposed by K. Simonyan and A. Zisserman from the University of Oxford in object recognition.
+We have thoroughly researched and analyzed the application of VGG, a convolutional neural network model proposed by K. Simonyan and A. Zisserman from the University of Oxford in object recognition.
 This model can achieve 92.7% top-5 test accuracy in ImageNet (overall 1000 classes dataset with over 14 million images).
-Our computer vision engineers adapted the model and developed image postprocessing algorithm that has allowed us to significantly increase the object recognition accuracy.
+Our computer vision engineers adapted the model and developed an image postprocessing algorithm that has allowed us to significantly increase the object recognition accuracy.

 The overall architecture of the proposed network is visualized in Fig.1.
 During the preprocessing layer, the RGB image is taken and the mean image values are subtracted.
-Based on VGG 16-layer net in order to generate the accurate segmentation map of an input image a multilayer deconvolution network is put on top of the convolutional network.
+Based on the VGG 16-layer net in order to generate the accurate segmentation map of an input image a multilayer deconvolution network is put on top of the convolutional network.

 Once the specific dataset is created/selected due to the exact customer’s needs, the algorithm can be adapted to recognize the required object classes.
 The following object classes were selected to be recognized in kitchen photos: